What is a Machine Safety Checklist?

 Machine operators are the primary authorized personnel to issue, manage, and sign off on a machine safety checklist.
 However, in some cases, their supervisors and managers may also use the checklist as they see fit.

 According to the Canadian Centre for Occupational Health and Safety (CCOHS), a machine safety checklist should be completed daily at the start of the work shift and whenever a certain machine or equipment is used.
 Depending on the situation, a machine safety inspection can also be conducted after a workplace shutdown if no changes were made.
+It’s also recommended to use checklists when doing machinery pre-start inspections.

 For many countries, it is essential to conduct regular machine safety checks in certain workplaces.
 In these countries, there may be legal requirements for machine safety checklists or other safety documentation.
 It is important to research and comply with applicable regulations to ensure the safety of personnel and compliance with the law.